-For the past several years the festival has featured a Portal to the Future area at the north end of the site that highlighted some of the ways that art, food, small-scale farming, renewable energy, smart transportation, care for the land, and hand skills all contribute to community-building and local resilience.
+The Portal highlights some of the ways that art, food, small-scale farming, renewable energy, smart transportation, care for the land, and hand skills all contribute to community-building and local resilience.
 Watch Janice Kurkoski talk about her role as an Organizer at the Festival and how the Portal to the Future has evolved.

 - A rapid de-carbonization of our economy